Abhinandan-Ricky/training.python_web/source/presentations/session09.rst

 .. container::

     * User can visit a page on your site which presents a form that they can use to create a post.
-    * The user should be able to at least specify the title and content of the post;
+    * The user should be able to at least specify the title and content of the post
-    * If they can't choose the category then that's OK.
+    * If they can't choose the category then that's OK
-    * Your primary resource will be `this example <https://docs.djangoproject.com/en/1.10/ref/class-based-views/generic-editing/#createview>`_ of a CreateForm.
+    * Your primary resource will be `this example <https://tutorial.djangogirls.org/en/django_forms/>`_ from DjangoGirls
-    * You might need to create a template similar to the template in the example,
+    * You might need to create a template similar to the template in the example
-    * And you might need to specify the template name using a 'template_name' property like in `this example <https://docs.djangoproject.com/en/1.10/ref/class-based-views/generic-editing/#formview>`_ of a similar form.
+    * And you might need to specify the template name using a 'template_name' property
+    * And check out the docs on `createview <https://docs.djangoproject.com/en/1.10/ref/class-based-views/generic-editing/#createview>`_ and `fromview <https://docs.djangoproject.com/en/1.10/ref/class-based-views/generic-editing/#formview>`_

 All-Auth
 --------